Cherry Blossom.

 Full disclaimer: each and every one of Japan's seasons shines in a unique and wonderful way (there's a reason Japan is so obsessed with them!), with winter being easily one of the vastly under-rated, so we would encourage everyone to think outside the box - you'll be richly rewarded!

 That said, the blossoms in spring are an inevitable draw.
-Spring is usually a little pricier and a little more crowded because of its popularity, and this looks to potentially be even more the case in the future.
+Spring is usually a little pricier and a little more crowded, and this looks to be the case going forward.

 Where can you plan into your itinerary to make sure you're still getting your blossom fix whilst simultaneously swerving the well-known spots that are bound to be busy?